Salmon Fishing In Alaska: A Complete Guide For More Salmon

 Pinks, also known as pink salmon is another consideration when planning an Alaska fishing trip.

-Pink salmon are smaller averaging 3 to 5 pounds but they return in huge numbers and can be a blast to fish for.
+Pink salmon are smaller, averaging 3 to 5 pounds, but they return in huge numbers and can be a blast to fish for.

-These pinks are similar in size to trout, and will often inhabit the same rivers as trout and Dolly Varden so there is a chance to catch any of these species in the same spots.
+These pinks are similar in size to trout and will often inhabit the same rivers as trout and Dolly Varden, so there is a chance to catch any of these species in the same spots.

 Experienced guides will know where to go to catch these awesome little salmon.

-Some anglers will spend a half day chasing big fish and then take a break and spend half day fishing for pinks.
+Some anglers will spend a half day chasing big fish and then take a break and spend half a day fishing for pinks.

 With pinks, lighter fishing gear is required so you can put your king salmon gear aside.